pingcap/docs/tools/dm-monitor.md

 ---
 title: Data Migration Monitoring Metrics
-summary: Learn about the key monitoring metrics when you use Data Migration to synchronize data.
+summary: Learn about the monitoring metrics when you use Data Migration to synchronize data.
 category: operations
 ---